sgalizia/sa-2018-landing-page/P06-CSS-Inheritance-And-Specificity/content.md

   margin-top: 25px;
   padding: 30px 55px;
 }
+>
 li {
   margin-bottom: 8px;
 }
 ```

-We don't want these declarations to be applied to all unordered list and list item elements, just the element within our first section.
-We can use a descendant selector to implement our desired behavior.
+We don't want these declarations to be applied to all unordered list and list item elements, just the elements within our first section.
+We can use descendant selectors to implement our desired behavior.

 > [challenge]
 >